Cambridge-ICCS/cambridge-iccs.github.io/summerschool24-logistics.md

 A coach service is the fastest and most direct way to reach central Cambridge (Parkside stop) from Luton Airport.
 You can book tickets via [National Express](https://www.nationalexpress.com/en).
 Travelling time by coach is approximately 1 hour and 15 minutes.

 You can buy train tickets from both [Trainline](https://www.thetrainline.com/) and [National Rail websites](https://www.nationalrail.co.uk/) for trains from Luton Airport to Cambridge, with a connection at London stations.
-Travelling time from Luton Airport is 2 – 2.5 hours.
+Travelling time by train is 2 – 2.5 hours.

 # From Cambridge to your accommodation and the Centre for Mathematical Sciences (CMS)

+_Taxis_

-Taxis: [CamCab](https://camcab.co.uk/) (01223 704704), [Panther](https://www.panthertaxis.co.uk/) (01223 715715) and Uber operate taxi services in Cambridge.
+[CamCab](https://camcab.co.uk/) (01223 704704), [Panther](https://www.panthertaxis.co.uk/) (01223 715715) and Uber operate taxi services in Cambridge.

+_Bus_
-There are buses from Cambridge station; for the Centre for Mathematical Sciences and Summer School accommodation at Wychfield and Robinson College catch the the U-Bus.
-The U-bus departs from stop 8 at Cambridge train station and stops at [Churchill College/Wilberforce Road on Madingley Road](https://www.cam.ac.uk/system/files/universal_bus_route_map.pdf) which is a five minute walk from Wychfield/Trinity Hall accommodation and a two minute walk from the Centre for Mathematical Sciences.
-The U-bus from Cambridge station also stops at [Robinson College](https://www.cam.ac.uk/system/files/universal_bus_route_map.pdf), which is a ten minute walk from the Centre for Mathematical Sciences.
+There are buses from Cambridge station: for the Centre for Mathematical Sciences and Summer School accommodation at **Wychfield** and **Robinson College** catch the the [U-Bus](https://www.environment.admin.cam.ac.uk/files/u_timetable_both_directions_a4_size.pdf).

+The U-bus departs from stop 8 at Cambridge train station and stops at [Churchill College/Wilberforce Road on Madingley Road](https://www.cam.ac.uk/system/files/universal_bus_route_map.pdf) which is a five minute walk from **Wychfield/Trinity Hall** and a two minute walk from the Centre for Mathematical Sciences.

+The U-bus from Cambridge station also stops at [**Robinson College**](https://www.cam.ac.uk/system/files/universal_bus_route_map.pdf), which is a ten minute walk from the Centre for Mathematical Sciences.

-For the accommodation at Wyng Gardens use the [A the Busway Service](https://www.thebusway.info/routes-times.shtml) ( from stop 8 at Cambridge station, toward St Ives) or the [number 1 bus](https://www.stagecoachbus.com/routes/east/1/arbury-fulbourn/xeao001.o) (stop 7 at Cambridge train station, toward Arbury).
+For the accommodation at **Wyng Gardens** use the [A the Busway Service](https://www.thebusway.info/routes-times.shtml) ( from stop 8 at Cambridge station, toward St Ives) or the [number 1 bus](https://www.stagecoachbus.com/routes/east/1/arbury-fulbourn/xeao001.o) (stop 7 at Cambridge train station, toward Arbury).